Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 Python object (again) to an equivalent C/C++ type object which can be finally passed to the underlying C++ library function.
-The return value of the C++ function would be transformed several times as well, just in the opposite direction of the functions calling sequence.
+The return value of the C++ function would be transformed several times as well, just in the opposite direction of the function's calling sequence.
 In sum, all these object transformations may build up a considerable overhead of calling otherwise highly efficient C++ library functions from Python.